dhrumilvora93/udacity-data-engineering-projects/Data Modelling with Postgres/README.md

-The purpose of this database is to load data from Sparkify is to load the data in the star schema from the songs files and the logs files for optimized for querying song play analysis
+# Description
+A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
+The analytics team is particularly interested in understanding what songs users are listening to.
+Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
+This app would help load the data in star schema, for better understanding what songs users are listening to.

-Schema Design
+# Schema Design

-Fact table
+## Fact table
 songplays - records in log data associated with song plays i.e. records with page NextSong songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent

-Dimentions table
+## Dimentions table
 users - users in the app
 user_id, first_name, last_name, gender, level